t4zn/lumon/README_APK.md

-# Flora Android APK
+# Lumon Android APK

 ## Overview
-This directory contains the Android APK build for Flora - AI Plant Expert, a native Android application built from the Flora web project files.
+This directory contains the Android APK build for Lumon - AI Plant Expert, a native Android application built from the Lumon web project files.

 ## APK Features
 - **Native Android App**: Built with Capacitor for optimal performance